ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 If you want to [see all the code together, it’s here.](https://github.com/ahaywood/two-week-build__remix/blob/main/app/routes/_auth.register/route.tsx)

-This is perfect for the happy path.
-Everything goes according to plan.
+This is perfect for the happy path and everything goes according to plan.
 But, what if the user forgets their password?

 ### Forgot Password Page

-In the `app/routes/_auth.forogt.route.tsx` file, I have another form with a single `input` field, where the user can submit their email address.
+In the `app/routes/_auth.forgot.route.tsx` file, I have another form with a single `input` field, where the user can submit their email address.

 ```jsx
 <input type="email" name="email" id="email" />